General Relativistic Evolution Equations for Density Perturbations in Closed, Flat and Open FLRW Universes: Evolution Equations for the Density Contrast Functions

-\subsection{Evolution Equations for the Density Contrast Functions}
+\section{Evolution Equations for the Density Contrast Functions}

+The evolution of the density perturbations~(\ref{eq:e-true-and-n-true}) is completely determined by the background equations~(\ref{subeq:einstein-flrw}) and their perturbed counterparts~(\ref{subeq:pertub-flrw}).
+In principle, these two systems can be used to study the evolution of density perturbations in \textsc{flrw} universes.
+However, the system~(\ref{subeq:pertub-flrw}) is still too complicated, since it also admits the non-physical solutions~(\ref{subeq:gauge-dep}).
+Therefore, evolution equations for $\varepsilon^\true_\een$ and $n^\true_\een$ are derived.

-In this section the derivation of the evolution equations is given.
-Firstly, it is observed that the gauge-dependent variable $\theta_\een$ is not needed in the calculations, since its gauge-invariant counterpart $\theta^{\text{gi}}_\een$, (\ref{theta-gi}), vanishes identically.
-Eliminating $\theta_\een$ from the differential equations (\ref{FRW6})--(\ref{FRW4a}) with the help of the (algebraic) constraint equation (\ref{con-sp-1}) yields the set of four first-order ordinary differential equations
+Firstly, it is observed that the gauge-dependent quantity $\theta_\een$ is not needed in the calculations, since the local perturbation to the global expansion, $\theta^\true_\een$~(\ref{eq:theta-phys}), vanishes identically.
+Eliminating $\theta_\een$ from the differential equations (\ref{FRW6})--(\ref{FRW4a}) with the help of the algebraic constraint equation~(\ref{con-sp-1}) yields a system of four first-order ordinary differential equations

 for the four quantities $\varepsilon_\een$, $n_\een$, $\vartheta_\een$ and~$R_\een$.